Skip to content

 (workflow-level) (validator/step-level)

-name: "target_eui" contract_key: "site_eui_kwh_m2"
+name: "target_eui" contract_key: "zone_count"

-source_path: "metadata.target_eui" direction: OUTPUT
+source_path: "metadata.target_eui" direction: INPUT

 │ │